Duo Verified Push and Risk Based Authentication

 Web Page display numberDuo Mobile verification prompt

-What if I don't use the Duo application, but get a call or text message for verification?
+What if I don't use the Duo application?

 The following factors may be used during a high risk authentication if the app is not available: